 A statutory demand, more commonly referred to as a stat demand or a Section 289 notice, is a legal demand to pay.
 Its use is covered by section 289 of the Companies Act.

-A statutory demand is the start of the process that can lead to the liquidation to a company.
 Once a statutory demand has been issued the debtor company has ten days to challenge it in court and fifteen days to pay.

 After this, the creditor has thirty days to begin a liquidation application.
 This will be heard by the High Court, usually within three months.
 At the court hearing, the unpaid statutory demand will be used as evidence that the debtor company is insolvent and a liquidator, chosen by the creditor, will be appointed.